itemis/itemis-blog/README.md

 We are also open to any suggestions/contributions to improve the Xtext grammar visualization in the future!

-By the way, you can read more about the Xtext framework in the Xtext FAQ "1001 Tipps & Tricks":
+If you would like to read more about the Xtext framework, I recommend you to take a look at the "1001 tipps & Tricks for Xtext".